 Most of the offenders turned themselves in voluntarily.

+In 1888, Elfego became a Deputy U.S. Marshal.
+He served for two years and then began studying law.
 In December 1894, Elfego Baca was admitted to the bar and joined a Socorro law firm.
 He practiced law on San Antonio Street in El Paso between 1902 and 1904.

+As for being a lawyer, well let's just say that you and I would want him on our side.
 Take for example the story about the time when he was practicing law in Albuquerque.
 Elfego received a telegram from a client in El Paso, Texas.

 The telegram read: "Need you at once.
 Have just been charged with murder."